perrycate/Uniform-Chat-API/docs/introduction/index.rst

 Example uses
 ===============================

 Looking for ideas?
-Here are some things Unichat can be used for:
+Here are some data analysis questions Unichat can help
+investigate:

 * A script to download messages from any chat service.
 * A program to see who is the most verbose in a chat.